konulmammadova/k8s-practice/README.md

 # Kubernetes - Quick Reference #

-It's written as a personal reference through my learning and practising process.
+It was written as a personal reference through my learning and practising process.
 Can be usefull for anyone who is interested in Kubernetes.

 To start and stop minikube use the following commands:\